Fidelity Review 2026: Is It Good for ETF Investing?

 One of the largest and most trusted brokerages in the US.
 Known for excellent research tools, zero-commission trading, and strong customer service.
 A top choice for beginner ETF investors.
 With commission-free ETF trading and fractional share support (invest from $1) , Fidelity makes it easy to get started with no minimum deposit requirement.

 The platform offers access to over 2,000 ETFs, giving you plenty of options whether you're looking for broad market index funds like VOO and VTI, dividend-focused ETFs like SCHD, or sector-specific funds.
-The research tools are rated excellent, which means you'll have access to comprehensive screening tools, analyst reports, and educational resources to make informed decisions.
+The research tools are rated excellent, which means you get powerful screening tools, analyst reports, and educational resources to back up your decisions.

 Fidelity's mobile app lets you manage your ETF portfolio on the go, set up automatic investments, and monitor your holdings from anywhere.